patrickfrey/mewa/doc/tutorial.md

 ```

 ### Build and Run the Compiler
-Finally or maybe with a quick jump to the end we got here.
-Now we build and run our compiler on the example source presented at the beginning.
+Finally we build and run our compiler on the example source presented at the beginning.

 ##### Translate the grammar and build the Lua script of the compiler
 ```bash